maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ```

 ## [Intalling Dependencies](#intalling-dependencies)
-- Make sure to have python 3.11+ installed - if not download the  [latest version of Python 3](https://www.python.org/downloads/).
+- Make sure to have python 3.11+ installed - if not, download the  [latest version of Python 3](https://www.python.org/downloads/).

 - Install all necessary dependencies: